jkugalde/jkugalde.github.io/_pages/about.md

 ---

-I like to teach engineering and create machines.
+I like to teach create machines and devices.
 You can check some of my drawings at my [site](https://grabcad.com/joakin.ugalde-1) in GrabCad, or some projects that I have developed in my github page.

 I also enjoy cycling, playing guitar, taking photos, and solving my domestic problems with digital fabrication, I have some of the designs in [Thingiverse](https://www.thingiverse.com/JKUgalde/designs) and sometimes post photos in my [Instagram](https://www.instagram.com/jotaka.ug) account.
 Some of my photos are also on [Behance](https://www.behance.net/joakinugalde).
-Sometimes I make guitar tabs for songs or make my own guitar arrangements to play solo, they are on [Ultimate Guitar](https://www.ultimate-guitar.com/u/jcugaldecas) and in Cifra Club.
+Sometimes I make guitar tabs for songs or make my own guitar arrangements to play solo, they are on [Ultimate Guitar](https://www.ultimate-guitar.com/u/jcugaldecas), in Cifra Club and in my Youtube channel.